 The Shell or script's requirements are downloaded as zip files.

-- In Quali's Developer Center, locate the Shell and click the Shell's Download link.
-In the page that is displayed, from the Downloads area, extract the dependencies package zip file
+- In Quali Community’s Integrations page, locate the Shell and click the Shell's Download link.
+In the page that is displayed, from the Downloads area, extract the dependencies package zip file.

 - Place these zip files in the local PyPi Server repository.